How to Maintain Baby’s Routine While Traveling

 Sleep, sleep, sleep.
 Stick to your baby’s bedtime routine!
 Like nutrition, sleep is essential to keep their little bodies strong and healthy, especially this time of year when you’re worried about illness.
 Go through your nighttime routine as though you were home.
 If this includes a favorite book, blanket, white noise machine or sleep sack, make sure you pack those, and keep bedtime as similar to home as possible.
 Even if baby seems energized by little cousins at a family party, deviating too much off schedule, may make for not such a fun next day if your little one (and you) don’t get enough sleep.
 And if you’re planning to be in a car during bedtime, go through the ritual of changing into pajamas and soothing baby into sleep before leaving.

 Bring sanitizing wipes.
 Many parents have these on standby in their car, but make sure you throw them in your bag or carry-on.
 Your baby is going to be exposed to a lot of new places (and germs!) when traveling and you want to get rid of as many of those germs as possible.
 Wipe down surfaces your baby is playing on or eating off of.
 Also, frequently wipe down baby’s hands and your hands (make sure wipes are safe for skin).
 You don’t realize the amount of things you come into contact with and using a wipe is a good habit to get into.
 If you’re near a sink, frequent hand washing with soap and water is always the best idea.
 Again, for you and baby!
+We also make sure our car is always clean (inside and out), to prevent any unwanted germs and dirt.

 Get a jump on your holiday shopping with the year’s hottest toys or browse the Convertible Car Seats That Will Actually Grow with Your Child.